my3sridhar/maithri/src/data/about.md

 # Currently

-Studying!!!!
+Studying!!

 # Some history

 - I was born in Mangalore, India.
 I currently live in Bangalore, India
 - I lived in Italy for a year.
-- I Studied in Sping Blossom and Presidency School.
+- I Studied in Spring Blossom and Presidency School.

 # I like